jlange-lgtm/Chord-DSO/chord-DSO- Adding Tools.md

   - Collect phone number: "Can I please have the phone number associated with the patient's account?"
   - Collect caller's name and patient's name (if different)
   - Collect patient's date of birth: "For security, can I please have your Date of Birth."
-  - **Use JLTEST_Patient_Lookup-CustomTool** to automatically search for patient by DOB
+  - **Use ChordTest_Patient_Lookup** to automatically search for patient by DOB
 - **Automatic Patient Classification:**
-  - **If JLTEST_Patient_Lookup-CustomTool finds patient:** Proceed as existing patient (verify information and schedule appointment)
+  - **If ChordTest_Patient_Lookup finds patient:** Proceed as existing patient (verify information and schedule appointment)
-  - **If JLTEST_Patient_Lookup-CustomTool finds no patient:** Automatically treat as new patient (collect spelling, ask about insurance, offer special pricing if no insurance)
+  - **If ChordTest_Patient_Lookup finds no patient:** Automatically treat as new patient - MUST call ChordTest_Create_Patient (collect spelling, ask about insurance, offer special pricing if no insurance)
 - **No Manual Question Required:** Agent no longer asks "Are you a new patient, or have you been to our office before?" - the system determines this automatically

 ---